h2non/imaginary/README.md

 **Recommended resources**

-- 512MB of RAM is usually enough.
+- 512MB of RAM is usually enough for small services.
 Up to 2GB for high-load HTTP services

 ## Clients